debiki/talkyard-prod-one/README.md

    Type `docker compose ps` — you should now see a list of Docker containers in state Up (means they're running).

-1. Schedule daily backups and deletion old backups, and automatic upgrades:
+1. Schedule daily backups, deletion of old backups, and automatic upgrades:

         ./scripts/schedule-daily-backups.sh 2>&1 | tee -a talkyard-maint.log
         ./scripts/schedule-automatic-upgrades.sh 2>&1 | tee -a talkyard-maint.log